Data in Action

 Sector Coupling

-Smart integration of the electricity, heat, and mobility sectors for efficient use of renewable energy.
+Smart integration of the electricity, heat and mobility sectors for the efficient use of renewable energy.

 V2G